COVID-19 pandemic in Hubei: Disclosure

-On the evening of December 30, two emergent notice letters from the Municipal Health Commission of Wuhan began to circulate on the Internet which were soon confirmed by Wuhan CDC who admitted that there were 27 cases of pneumonia of unknown cause on December 31.
-The letters required all hospitals in Wuhan to report any pneumonia patient with unknown causes and related to Huanan Seafood Market.
-They also asked the hospitals to give proper treatment to these patients.
-Wuhan CDC told The Beijing News the investigation was still underway and that experts from NHC were on the way to help the investigation, after the rumor about it circulated on the Internet.
+On the evening of December 30, two emergent notice letters from the Municipal Health Commission of Wuhan began circulating online.
+This was soon confirmed by Wuhan CCDC, which admitted on December 31 that there were 27 cases of pneumonia of unknown cause.
+The letters required all hospitals in Wuhan to report any pneumonia patient with unknown causes related to the Huanan Seafood Market.
+After a rumor about it circulated on the internet, Wuhan CCDC told The Beijing News the investigation was still underway and that experts from NHC were on the way to help the investigation.

 On January 1, 2020, the seafood market was closed down by Jianghan District's Health Agency and Administration for Market Regulation due to an "environment improvement."
-According to China Business, workers in hazmat suits were inspecting all around the market and collecting samples.
+According to China Business, workers in hazmat suits were inspecting the market and collecting samples.
 The storekeepers at the market said that they were not told what the people were collecting and detecting.
 The urban management officers and police officers were on the spot to ask the storekeepers to finish up and leave the market.
 The first death from the new virus was reported on January 11.

+Within three weeks of the first known cases, the government built sixteen large mobile hospitals in Wuhan and sent 40,000 medical staff to the city.
+Implementing these measures made Chinese perceptions of the government's response more favorable.

-Several doctors were warned by the Wuhan police for "spreading misinformation" and eight "rumormongers" who were all doctors at Wuhan hospitals according to Wang Gaofei, Weibo's CEO were summoned by the police on January 3.
-Li Wenliang, one of the whistleblowers died from the virus on February 7 which was the same day when the discoverers of the outbreak, Zhang Jixian and Zhang Dingyu were honored by Hubei's government.
+Several doctors were warned by the Wuhan police for "spreading misinformation".
+According to Wang Gaofei, Weibo's CEO, eight "rumormongers" who were all doctors at Wuhan hospitals were summoned by the police on January 3.
+Li Wenliang, one of the whistleblowers, died from the virus on February 7; the same day that the discoverers of the outbreak, Zhang Jixian and Zhang Dingyu, were honored by Hubei's government.
 The death of Dr. Li led to widespread grief and criticism towards the government.